 Ms. Peña is the Past President of LUPE Fund Inc., (Latinas United for Political Empowerment) having served in that capacity for three years, an organization dedicated to the empowerment of all Latinas in New Jersey.
 She continues to be an active board member since 2008.

-She received her Bachelor’s Degree in Management from Kean University and her Master’s Degree in Public Administration from Rutgers University in Newark, and was inducted into the National Honor Society for Public Affairs and Administration, Pi Alpha Alpha.
+She received her bachelor’s degree in Management from Kean University and while at Kean became a sister of Mu Sigma Upsilon Sorority, Incorporated.
+Ms. Peña received her master’s degree in Public Administration from Rutgers University in Newark, and was inducted into the National Honor Society for Public Affairs and Administration, Pi Alpha Alpha.